EgosOwn/llama-linux-helper/README.md

+I made this early in the LLM craze.
+It was quickly superceded by better tools, just use Ollama or something.

 # LLaMA Linux Helper 🐧🤝🦙

 This simple Python script wraps [llama.cpp](https://github.com/ggerganov/llama.cpp) to generate and (optionally) execute Linux shell commands from natural language.
 (NO GPU REQUIRED)